wess/centerstage/README.md

 there is a `.templates` folder, this folder contains the templates used to generate routes (views) and models.
 You can change or update these as you see fit.
 When you use the
 `generate` command, Rake will look to the template when generating the file.

+You can visit http://github.com/wess/center-stage to see the project's setup.
+You can fork this repo and and make changes, and rerun `centerstage setup "your-fork-url"` to use your fork.

 ## Development
 Pull requests are always welcome, either to the main center-stage project setup or to the centerstage gem.